hotrodorm/hotrod/hotrod-project/docs/quick-docs/crud/insert.md

 // Notice that setId() must not be used f.setName("Moby Dick");
 this.fooDAO.insert(f);
-// The newly generated value is available in the VO at this point
+// The newly generated value for "id" is available in the VO at this point

 BarVO b = new BarVO();
 b.setPartId(34005);